Pdannyable/tickets-actions/README.md

 # custom commit message:

-git config --global commit.template ~/.gitmessage create custom message and save in .gitmessage
+create custom message and save in .gitmessage

+save .gitmessage in the home directory

+run this command

+git config --global commit.template ~/.gitmessage